AdobeDocs/advertising.en/help/privacy/gdpr.md

 1. Identify your Experience Cloud organization ID and make sure it's linked to your Adobe Advertising accounts.

    An Experience Cloud organization ID is a 24-character alphanumeric string appended with "@AdobeOrg."
 Most Experience Cloud customers have been assigned an organization ID.
-If your marketing team or internal [!DNL Adobe] system administrator doesn't know your organization ID, or isn't sure if it's been provisioned, contact Adobe Customer Care at gdprsupport@adobe.com.
+If your marketing team or internal [!DNL Adobe] system administrator doesn't know your organization ID, or isn't sure if it's been provisioned, then contact Adobe Customer Care at gdprsupport@adobe.com.
 You'll need the organization ID to submit requests to the Privacy API using the `imsOrgID` namespace.

    >[!IMPORTANT]
    >